 DevOps is the next step in the growth of collaborative tools and techniques for releasing better applications more quickly.
 DevOps is all about collaboration.
 The development and operations teams collaborate to build a team that assists one another throughout the SDLC process.
 Automating your development lifecycle enhances not only your products but also the end-user experience.

-DevOps automation affects all phases of the development and operations lifecycle.
+DevOps automation is only a part of the DevOps lifecycle.
 DevOps brings together the talents, methods, and technologies for every part of an engineering and IT organization, from planning and creation through monitoring and iteration.

 An organization using DevOps can develop and improve products faster than traditional organizations through a combination of cultural philosophies, tools, and methods.